telerik/kendo-ui-core/docs/web/window/overview.md

 ---
 title: Overview
-page_title: Overview of Kendo UI Window widget
+page_title: Overview | Kendo UI Window Widget
-description: Learn how to get started with Kendo UI Window widget, load content via Ajax, access an existing window.
+description: "Learn how to initialize the Kendo UI Window widget and configure its behaviors."
+slug: overview_kendoui_window_widget
+position: 1
 ---

 # Window Overview

-A **Window** displays content in a modal or non-modal HTML window.
-By default, a **Window** can be moved, resized, and closed.
-Its content can also be defined with either as static HTML or loaded dynamically via AJAX.
+[Kendo UI Window widget](http://demos.telerik.com/kendo-ui/window/index) displays content in a modal or non-modal HTML window.
+By default, a Window can be moved, resized, and closed.
+Its content can also be defined with either as static HTML, or dynamically loaded via AJAX.

-A **Window** can be initialized from virtually any DOM element.
-During initialization, the targeted content will automatically be wrapped in the div element of the **Window**.

 ## Getting Started

+### Initialize the Window

+Kendo UI Window can be initialized from virtually any DOM element.
+During initialization, the targeted content is going to be automatically wrapped in the `div` element of the widget.

-### Create a simple HTML element with the Window content
+The example below demonstrates how to create the widget from a simple HTML element with the content of the Window and initialize it by using a jQuery selector.

+###### Example

     <div id="window">
         Content of the Window
     </div>

-### Initialize the Window using a selector

     $(document).ready(function() {
         $("#window").kendoWindow();
     });

-When a **Window** is initialized, it will automatically be displayed open near the location of the DOM element that was used to initialize the content.
+When a Window is initialized, it is going to be automatically displayed as open near the location of the DOM element, which was used to initialize the content.

-### HTML structure and DOM Placement
+### HTML Structure and DOM Placement

-By default, the Window is created as a child of the `<body>` element.
-This behavior should be taken into account with regard to CSS selectors or element discovery via Javascript.
-The behavior is configurable via the [`appendTo` setting](/api/javascript/ui/window#configuration-appendTo).
+With regard to the CSS selectors or element discovery via Javascript, make sure you take into account that, by default, the Window is created as a child of the `<body>` element.
+This behavior is configurable via the [`appendTo` setting](/api/javascript/ui/window#configuration-appendTo).

-#### Before initialization
+The example below demonstrates how to configure this default Window behavior before initialization.

+###### Example

 	<body>
 		<div id="container1">